mozilla/github-org-scripts/README.md

 These are some API helper scripts for sanely managing a github org.
 For now this is somewhat hardcoded for the mozilla org; no need for it to remain that way though.

+## Jupyter Notebooks
+### User Search.ipynb
+Given a set of possible GitHub logins, determine if they might have any permissions in various organizations.
+Links are provided for hits, so easy to examine more closely.

+N.B.: Both this script and the GitHub search interface make assumptions.
+It is *your* responsibility to ensure any possible match is a valid match.

 ## Scripts
 ### auditlog.py
 Download audit log for $ORG via headless firefox via selenium